hellerve/blog/wip/Carp.md

 ### Fin

 As promised, this post was fairly long.
-You’ve been warned.
+You were warned.
 I hope it gave you a taste of what Carp is like.
 I’ll write a few more practical posts in the future, but I needed to help you understand the syntax to be comfortable with showing you the fun things we can do with Carp.
 I hope you agree.